 Certain events let you make account changes (like changing plans or enrolling a dependent) outside of annual open enrollment.
 A special open enrollment event must be an event other than an employee gaining initial eligibility for SEBB benefits.

-In many instances, the date your change is received affects the effective date of the change in enrollment.
+In many instances, the date your form is received affects the effective date of the change in enrollment.
 If a school employee wants to enroll a newborn or child whom the school employee has adopted or has assumed a legal obligation for total or partial support in anticipation of adoption, the school employee should notify their SEBB organization by submitting an enrollment form as soon as possible to ensure timely payment of claims.
 If adding the child increases the premium, the required enrollment/change form must be received no later than sixty days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption.
-School employees should contact their personnel, payroll, or benefits office for the required forms.
+School employees should contact their payroll, or benefits office for the required forms.